Easy Level 3

 Getting to Level 3 is not as difficult, expensive or time-consuming as some people think.

-In this quick tip, we provide a list of practical steps training professionals can take before a training program to support on-the-job implementation.
+Here is a list of practical steps you can take before a training program to support on-the-job implementation.

 - Have a pre-training conversation with the managers of the people who will attend training.
 Jointly determine the critical behaviors that need to occur on the job for them to view the training as time well spent.

 - Design learning objectives around the critical behaviors.

 - Create job aids that assist training participants in performing the critical behaviors on the job.
 Introduce the job aids during training, and use them during hands-on activities.

 - Design post-program follow-up as you design the training materials.
 This will ensure that this task gets accomplished.
 Take advantage of technology to schedule and automatically send reminders, refreshers and encouraging messages.